 A Master Sommelier is one of the highest qualifications in the wine industry.
 If you have the drive to have the highest level of knowledge, this is the certification you should aim for.
 The examination format is similar to the Advanced Sommelier Certificate.
 However, a pass rate is 75% for each section.

-The candidates are required to display not only technical and theory skills, but must also showcase service and selling skills.
+The candidates are required to display not only technical and theory skills but must also showcase service and selling skills.
 Upon completion, you will earn the Master Sommelier diploma and lapel pin.
 You will also be permitted to use MS as part of your professional signature.

-Whether you want to work as a certified Sommelier or whether you wanted to be part of the few hundred Master Sommeliers of the world, the Court of Master Sommeliers-Americas (CMSA) is an institute that will help you gain the knowledge and qualifications you need.
+Whether you want to work as a certified Sommelier or whether you want to be part of the few hundred Master Sommeliers of the world, the Court of Master Sommeliers-Americas (CMSA) is an institute that will help you gain the knowledge and qualifications you need.